xguz/xmlmap/README.md

 # xmlmap
-An active record like lib for parsing xml files, with which you can define relations with has_many and conditions, letting you do ::all and #<relation name>.
+An active record like lib for parsing xml files, with which you can define relations with has_many and conditions, letting you do ::all and #relation_plural_name.
 Paths can be defined using css paths or xpath.

 Install